Pacific Rim trade bloc meets in Tokyo, prepping for growth

 #ReadLocal

-"This is a significant milestone.
-The CPTPP — a major trade agreement among 11 Asia-Pacific economies — is already delivering improved access for our exporters, including into Japan, Canada and Mexico where we have not previously had an FTA (free trade agreement)," he said in comments posted on a government website.

 The 11 nations remaining after the U.S. withdrawal amended the pact to enable it to take effect even without Washington's participation.
 Vietnam, Canada, Mexico and Singapore also have ratified it.
-Peru, Chile, Brunei and Malaysia have not yet done so.
+Peru, Chile, Brunei and Malaysia have not yet done so and were encouraged at the meeting to push forward the process.

+"Amid growing concerns over recent trends toward protectionism, the ministers shared the view that it is of paramount importance to maintain and further strengthen the principles of an effective, open, inclusive and rules-based trading system," Motegi said, reading from a joint statement.

+In his opening statement earlier at the meeting, Japanese Prime Minister Shinzo Abe praised the 11 ministers for achieving the trade bloc at a difficult time for supporters of the free trade system amid rapid change in the increasingly globalized economy, causing concerns and frustration about the existing system and triggering trade disputes.

+"We should not turn the clock backward. ...
+We need to squarely face any worries and anxieties and achieve fair regulation so as to further develop free trade.
+TPP is at the forefront of that movement," Abe said.
+"The door is always open to those who share our vision, and those who accept TPP's high standards."

 The U.S. departure was a huge loss given the size of the American market.
-But other countries are reportedly interested in joining the trade deal, seen as a first step toward a pan-Pacific free trade zone.
+But others, including Taiwan, are reportedly interested in joining the trade deal, seen as a first step toward a pan-Pacific free trade zone.

 Trump said he was putting "America first" in seeking bilateral deals rather than broader ones like the Trans-Pacific Partnership — the trading group's original name.
 Members are still hopeful the U.S. might eventually rejoin.